seancarmody/Protovis-Loader/readme.txt

 = 0.3.0 =
 * Enhancements: improved CSS and new inline option.

-= 0.2.1 =
-* Bug fix: update required for charts to display in some browsers.

 == To-Do List ==

 This list is not really prioritised yet.